Admissions Requirements | Application Process (how it works) | Deadlines or Search Individual Program Deadlines

 Update of Admission Request

-If admission has not been granted because of a late application or missing credentials and the applicant wants to be considered for a future semester, the student must request that the Office of Graduate Admissions update the application and specify the new enrollment date.
-This request must be made in writing within 12 months of the initial requested entry date and must be received no later than the program or University application deadline for the semester desired, whichever is earlier.
+If an admission decision has not been offered and the applicant wants to be considered for a future semester, the applicant must request that the Office of Graduate Admissions update the application and specify the new enrollment date.
+This request must be made in writing within 12 months of the initial requested entry date and must be received no later than the program’s application deadline for the semester desired.
 Applications are held for only 12 months.
 If a request for change in entry date is not received in the specified time, a new application and fee must be submitted.
-The Office of Graduate Admissions will not process any update requests without first receiving all official test scores and/or transcripts.
+The Office of Graduate Admissions will not process any update requests without first receiving all official transcripts and required test scores.

 Denial of Admission / Appeal for Reconsideration Criteria

-Applicants denied admission will be given timely notice by email or in writing.
-Denied applicants who meet the minimum standards may write the Graduate Program Director of the program to which they applied within 30 days of the date of denial to request reconsideration.
+Applicants denied admission will be given timely notice by email or postal service.
+Denied applicants who meet the minimum standards may request reconsideration by writing to the Graduate Program Director of the program to which they applied.
+This must be done within 30 days of the date of denial.
 The request should present additional evidence of potential for academic success at USF and contain reasons why reconsideration is warranted.
-Applicants denied admission to a degree program are eligible to enroll as special (non-degree seeking) students.
-Non-degree seeking applications must be submitted to the Office of the Registrar.
+Applicants denied admission to a degree program are eligible to apply as a non-degree seeking student and enroll as special (non-degree seeking) students, although course selection restrictions may apply.
+Non-degree applications must be submitted online to the Office of the Registrar.

-A graduate student who is not registered and enrolled for a minimum of six (6) credits in a 12 month period is automatically placed in non-degree seeking (i.e. inactive) status.
-Students must be readmitted to the degree program to continue their studies.
+A graduate student who is not registered and enrolled for a minimum of six (6) credits in a 12 month period is automatically placed in inactive status (refer to the Continuous Enrollment Policy for more information).
+Students who wish to continue their studies must be readmitted to the degree program.
 Readmission is at the discretion of the program and is not guaranteed.

 Eligibility for readmission: